 Alternatively, you can get help from Citizens Advice.
 You can contact the Citizens Advice consumer helpline on 0808 223 1133.

 This is an incredibly difficult time for everyone as we battle not only a health crisis, but also increasingly an economic one.
-To try and help, we have pulled together a range of guides to support our members, from ideas to boost your income, through to popular side hustles, and ways to cut costs.
+To try and help, we have pulled together a range of guides to support our members, from ideas to boost your income and five ways to raise emergency cash through to popular side hustles, and ways to cut costs and get help with your bills.

 Are you worried about whether you’ll have enough financial support, or have you recently made a benefits claim for the first time?
 If so, we’d be interested in hearing from you.
-You can get in touch via [email protected] or post on the Rest Less Community forum.
+You can get in touch via [email protected] or leave a comment below.
 Stay safe and look after yourselves.